Guseyn/ehtmlpage/md/documentation-elements.md

 After we get the **JWT** token, we save it into local storage and make turbo redirect to the original page where we have been redirected from.
 And you can notice that we use all `data-request-*` attributes right in the `e-form`.
 That allows us to send the form on rendering page, so we don't have to click on some button, for example.

-Demo of `e-google-oauth-button` you can find in this [example](/html/examples/simple-e-github-oauth-button.html).
+Demo of `e-github-oauth-button` you can find in this [example](/html/examples/simple-e-github-oauth-button.html).

 </details><details><summary><b>&lt;template is="e-page-with-url"&gt;</b></summary>